When I was a child, my mom told me I shouldn’t eat too much coriander because she thought it was harmful to the brain.

 Coriander needs fertilizers that are high in nitrogen.
 (Check the best fertilizers for herbs).

-When your coriander plants are fully established, feed them less often to prevent them from bolting.
+Wait for your coriander plants to become established.
+At that point, you can feed them less often and prevent them from bolting.

-Make sure your coriander plants are growing containers that have good drainage.
+Make sure your coriander plants are growing in containers with good drainage.

-If your coriander’s pot traps too much water, it can suffocate and eventually kill the plant.
+If your coriander’s pot traps too much water, it can suffocate.
+In time, it will kill the plant.

-The container should also be at least 10 inches deep and 20 inches wide to allow the roots to grow freely.
+The container should also be at least ten inches deep and twenty inches wide to allow the roots to grow.

-Cutting back your coriander would slow its bolting and promote fresh growth.
+Cutting back your coriander would slow its bolting and promote new growth.

-Also, pruning prevents the overcrowdedness of stems and leaves.
-This makes the plant less susceptible to pests and diseases.
+Also, pruning prevents the overcrowding of stems and leaves.
+Pruning makes the plant less susceptible to pests and diseases.

-If you can’t prune your coriander regularly, at least cut back the flowering stems as soon as they appear on the plant.
+If you can’t prune your coriander regularly, cut back the flowering stems as soon as they appear on the plant.

-By pruning the plant, you’re technically also harvesting it.
+By pruning the plant, you’re also harvesting it.

 You can also harvest your coriander on demand whenever you need to season or garnish a dish.

-The most likely diseases to affect coriander are leaf spot, powdery mildew, and stem rot.
+The most likely diseases to affect coriander are leaf spots, powdery mildew, and stem rot.

 Those diseases are usually caused by fungal or bacterial organisms.

-To prevent leaf spot, make sure that the air is circulating properly in the space where your coriander plants are growing.
+There is a way to prevent leaf spots: ensure that the air is circulating well in the space where your plants are growing.

-Finally, you can prevent stem rot by not watering the soil too much and keeping the temperature under control.
+Finally, there are two ways you can prevent stem rot.
+First, do not overwater the soil.
+Next, keep the temperature under control.

 Propagating coriander from seed is the best way to grow the plant.

-You need to make sure that the seeds you’re using are no more than two years old.
+You must confirm that the seeds you’re using are no more than two years old.

-It’s important to place the seeds in a well-ventilated place to prevent damping off.
+It’s critical to place the seeds in a well-ventilated place to prevent damping off.

-You can boost the growth of coriander seedlings using liquid organic fertilizers.
+You can boost the growth of coriander seedlings by using liquid organic fertilizers.